Skip to Content

 Chicken quarters flipped in the Dutch oven.

-In the same pot, add onions and cook for 10 minutes until the onions become translucent and soften.
+Step 4: Add onions to the same pot and cook for 10 minutes until the onions become translucent and soften.
 Then, add garlic and cook for another minute.

 Saute the onion in the Dutch oven.

-Stir in the Sazón Goya Con Azafran, cumin, and Better Than Bouillon.
+Step 5: Stir in the Sazón Goya Con Azafran, cumin powder, and Better Than Bouillon.

 Add the spices to the onions and ginger.